Mathew-Estafanous/Desktop-Poro/README.md

 ### Features
 Interaction | Instructions
 ----------- | ------------
-Feed your poro! |
+Feed and grow your poro! | Click your poro.
+Your friend will grow with every click!
+Split your poro! | If you click your poro once it grows to a certain size, your friend will split into multiple poros and revert to its original size!
-Grow your poro! |
+Drag your poro! | Hold your mouse on your poro and move your cursor around!

 <h2 align = "center">
    Getting Started